laviniastan/PremiumCalculator/IMPLEMENTATION_DESCRIPTION.md

 Implementation description.

-PremiumCalculator was imeplemented using the following technologies:
+PremiumCalculator was implemented using the following technologies:
 - java 8
 - spring boot 2.6.4
 - junit 4